Community governance review

 - arrangements for wards and the meetings of groups of parish councils

+The review, which follows government and Local Government Boundary Commission for England guidance, is to ensure community governance arrangements continue to reflect local identities and facilitate convenient and effective local government.
 It is good practice to review community governance every 10-15 years.
-Cheshire East Council was created in 2009 and has yet to hold a full review of town and parish council governance.
+Cheshire East Council was created in 2009 and this is the first full review of town and parish council governance.